-Table 2.
-3-D functionals in experiments

-ues of the bandwidth from the interval [0,1] and compared the integral squared error of the approximated curves using these bandwidths against the one produced by our algorithm.
+For 2-D functionals, we tested our algorithm on points sampled from functions in Table 1.
+Sample size is 500 and the distribution of noises is N(0, 0.2).
+To evaluate the performance of the algorithm, we checked 100 possible values of the bandwidth from the interval [0, 1] and compared the integral squared error of the approximated curves using these bandwidths against the one produced by our algorithm.
 Figure 4 shows the comparison results.
 Our results are close to optimal, even in data sets with high noise level or fast oscillation.